The best stalls to eat at Old Airport Road Food Centre

 Tel: 6958 9380

-Xin Dong Fang sells bak kwa, ngoh hiang and fried intestines.
-It might not look particularly inviting, but their fried intestines ($5) is a must-try.
+Xin Dong Fang, also known as New Eastern Kim Tee, sells bak kwa, ngoh hiang and fried intestines.
+It might not look particularly inviting, but their Fried Intestines ($7) are a must-try.
 Braised ’til tender, the intestines are thoroughly cleaned and rid of any unpleasant smell.
 It is then deep fried to give it a crisp exterior, while the interior is juicy and almost buttery.
 A side of chilli helps to cut through the fat in this dish.

 Unit number: #01-112

 Xin Mei Xiang serves arguably one of the best lor mee in town, drawing long queues and selling out fast.
-The lor mee ($3/$4/$5) is generously topped with flaky white fish instead of the usual deep fried fish.
-The gravy, which is made with a combination of herbs, is savoury and has a thick consistency that lasts ’til the last drop.
+The Signature Lor Mee ($6/$8) is generously topped with flaky white fish instead of the usual deep-fried fish.
+The gravy, which is made with a combination of herbs, is savoury and has a thick consistency that lasts until the last drop.

 Unit number: #01-116

 This unique curry puff crust at Wang Wang is a result of hours of assembly by hand.
 Every day, the owner folds and rolls each curry puff to create this layered flaky crust.
-Aside from the usual curry chicken, they also offer puffs ($1.10) with other fillings such as black pepper chicken, yam, and sardine.
+Aside from the usual curry chicken, they also offer puffs (from $1.50) with other fillings such as black pepper chicken, yam, and sardine.
 The curry chicken filling is generously packed with juicy chunks of chicken, potatoes, and a wedge of boiled egg—a sure crowd-pleaser at gatherings.

 Unit number: #01-126